vortexntnu/vortex-auv/guidance/los_guidance/README.md

 | 2 | Adaptive LOS |
 | 3 | Vector Field LOS |

-The guidance method can be **changed during runtime** using a ROS service.
+The guidance method can be preconfigured in the package configuration file before startup, and changed during runtime using a ROS service.

 ---